Guillermo Stradella

-Guillermo Stradella (born 4 January 1991, in Argentina) is an Argentine professional footballer who plays as a midfielder for Primera División club FAS.
+Guillermo Nicolás Stradella (born 4 January 1991), commonly known as Guishe, is an Argentine professional footballer who plays as a midfielder for Primera División club Inter FA.

 Career

 Stradella started his senior career with Atlético de Rafaela.
 In 2014, he signed for Portuguesa in the Venezuelan Primera División, where he made twenty-eight league appearances and scored zero goals.
 After that, he played for Club Sportivo Ben Hur and C.D.
 FAS, where he now plays.